shafiurrahman/timeseries_arima_fbprophet/README.md

 Though it is clearly seen in the plots that the time series is not stationary, we will still perform the adf test , at a significance level of 0.05, to determine the stationarity.

 STEP 4: PARAMETER ESTIMATION
-Now that we have made the time series stationary, we will fit in the model for the original time series data and mention d=2.
-The above ACF and PACF suggests that MA(1) is a good candidate. arma now deprecated, arima, sarima or VAR , fbprophet
+Now that we have made the time series stationary, we will fit in the model for the original time series data   ACF and PACF are good candidates to provide parameter estimation. i have used in the given case,arma now deprecated, arima, sarima or VAR , fbprophet

 STEP 6 : RESIDUAL ANALYSIS
 While modeling the time series data, we made certain assumptions of the nature of error.